 SZIF and the parent company Südzucker AG fall within the scope of the second pillar ("Pillar 2") of the OECD model rules.
-The relevant "Pillar 2" legislation will be applied for the first time in the financial year beginning on 1 March 2024.
-Südzucker Group conducted an analysis as of the reporting date to determine the potential impact and the jurisdictions in which the Group is exposed in connection with Pillar 2 and does not expect any material additional tax expense from this.
-Südzucker Group applies the temporary, mandatory exemption regarding the recognition of deferred taxes resulting from the introduction of the global minimum tax.
+The relevant "Pillar 2" legislation is applied for the first time in the financial year beginning on 1 March 2024.
+As of the balance sheet date, Südzucker Group has performed a minimum tax calculation in accordance with the second pillar of the OECD model rules ('Pillar 2').
+Pillar 2 does not result in any material burdens for the Südzucker Group.
 The global minimum tax is recognized as actual income tax at the time it is incurred.

-3.12 Related-party transactions
+3.11 Related-party transactions